Flyingbacen/random-stuffs/readme.md

         - <kbd>-</kbd>: Change currently tracked gun.
 Will save the current gun's information.
             - Use the <kbd>+</kbd> and <kbd>-</kbd> when ending a match to save stats.
     - **Make sure to save your stats at the end of a match**

+- [Roblox Clicklock/DirectX Clicklock](./clicklock.py) -> Made for a mining game I was playing and wanted to be lazy.
+Because roblox is a dumbie though, Windows builtin clicklock wouldn't work.
+    - <kbd>f</kbd> to toggle clicklock.
+Pressing other keys when you press f will cause it to do nothing
+        - I could fix this if I wanted to probably
+    - If you click with your mouse, it will also stop.
+The program won't register it though and you will need to press <kbd>f</kbd> twice.